 Wearing the Body of Visions teaches two central practices of Tantric Buddhism.
 These are self-arising and Lama’i naljor.
 Self-arising is the practice of visualising oneself as a Buddha.
 It is accompanied by the recitation of mantra.
 Lama’i naljor is the method of uniting our minds with the non-dual minds of Buddhas.

 These practices require transmission through an empowerment ceremony with a Lama.
 Empowerment will be given in an early evening in the series.
-You must have received an empowerment from an Aro Lama to attend any of the following classes.
+You must have received an empowerment from a Lama of the Aro gTér Tradition to attend any of the following classes.
 However, it need not have been the specific empowerment given in the course.

 In preparation for the empowerment, a preliminary class will explain the rôle of the Lama and the nature of transmission and empowerment.

 Although there are no other formal prerequisites to this course, it will be most useful to those who have some experience with meditation.

 Recommended reading for this course is the book Wearing the Body of Visions.
 This book covers Buddhist Tantra, including the material taught in this course, in more depth.
 The book and course are complementary.
 Conceptual understanding, in-person transmission, and practical instruction are all necessary in learning Tantra.